Mohosin999/Express-101/README.md

 node -v
 ```

-In "package.json" file, write down the Node version at the end like the below:
+In "package.json" file, write down the Node version like the below:

 ```
 "engines": {